- If you initiate force or fraud against others you’re committing a crime

 - Would you feel justified using a gun yourself to make your neighbors, friends, or family obey the proposed policy?

 - Does wrong become right just because the action in question is being committed by an Agent of The State?

 - Does wrong become right just because a majority approves?

 - Copy the text of the above article into the comments section on relevant blog and Facebook posts.
-Make sure to link back to the article to bring more people to the Zero Aggression Project.
+Link to the article.

 - Use this Mental Lever in conversations.